-StratoClim aims at improving our knowledge about the key microphysical, chemical and dynamical processes that control the composition of the AMA and of the ATAL and the impact of the ASM on the hydration of the stratosphere.
-During the campaign (from 27/07/2017 to 10/08/2017), eight dedicated flights were successfully carried out.
+StratoClim aims to improve our knowledge of the key microphysical, chemical, and dynamical processes that control the composition of the AMA and of the ATAL and the impact of the ASM on the hydration of the stratosphere.
+During the campaign (from 27 July to 10 August 2017), eight dedicated flights were successfully carried out.
 Using StratoClim in situ measurements and convection-permitting numerical simulations, Lee et al. (2019) investigated the stratospheric hydration documented during flight #7.
-They reported that the strong orographically-triggered overshooting convection occurring in the Sichuan basin (Figure 1) transported more than 6 kt of water vapour across the tropopause.
-Due to strong UTLS easterly winds south of the AMA, a large amount of water vapour (\geq 5.5 ppmv) has been transported over Nepal even though a large part of the uplifted moisture has been lost due to ice formation and sedimentation.
+They reported that the strong orographically triggered overshooting convection occurring in the Sichuan Basin (Fig. 1) transported more than 6kt of water vapour across the tropopause.
+Due to strong UTLS easterly winds south of the AMA, a large amount of water vapour ($\geq 5.5 \text{ ppmv}$) was transported over Nepal even though a large part of the uplifted moisture was lost due to ice formation and sedimentation.

-Sichuan is a highly populated (83 million according to 2017 estimation) and industrialised region with large cities such as Chengdu, Mianyang, and Nanchong, resulting in large amounts of pollutants stored in the basin at the mountain foothills.
-CO emissions from the MACCity inventory (https://eccad3.sedoo.fr/) (Figure 2) show the isolated large CO fluxes in this region (red box).
-We can therefore hypothesize that the unusual over-shooting convection documented by Lee et al. (2019) resulted in the uplift of large amounts of pollutants into the AMA and its westward transport by the AMA easterlies.
+Sichuan is a highly populated (83 million according to 2017 estimates) and industrialized region with large cities such as Chengdu, Mianyang, and Nanchong, resulting in large amounts of pollutants stored in the basin at the mountain foothills.
+CO emissions from the MACCity (MACC/CityZEN EU projects) inventory (https://eccad3. sedoo.fr/, last access: 1 March 2021; Fig. 2) show the isolated large CO fluxes in this region (red box).
+We can therefore hypothesize that the unusual overshooting convection documented by Lee et al. (2019) resulted in the uplift of large amounts of pollutants into the AMA and its westward transport by the AMA easterlies.
 We therefore focused our investigation on the impact of the unusual Sichuan overshooting convection on the AMA composition during the StratoClim campaign.
 This is achieved by combining fine-scale cloud-chemistry simulations with the unprecedented wealth of measurement data.